 - From GIGABYTE's website, download the latest compressed BIOS update file that matches your motherboard model - Uncompress the downloaded BIOS file, save it to your USB flash drive, and rename it to GIGABYTE.bin.
 Note: The USB flash drive must use the FAT32/16 file system and it must be a USB 2.0 flash drive. - 3.
-Insert the USB flash drive into the white USB port on the back panel.
+Insert the USB flash drive into the bottom USB port on the back panel as shown below.